sophiechannon/bank-account/README.md

 I would implement this by running a check that the withdrawral amount was not greater than the positive amount in the account minus the overdraft amount.
 If it was, the transaction would not be saved to the log and the client would receive a message telling them that the transaction was cancelled.
 I would also set up a notification to inform the customer that their account had entered the overdraft.

+- Does the account accrue interest?

+This would need to be handled in different ways depending on how the interest is accrued.